Women's professional soccer returning to Boston

 BOSTON - Women's professional soccer is returning to Boston.

-Mayor Michelle Wu will join National Women's Soccer League (NWSL) Commissioner Jessica Berman and Boston Unity Soccer Partners to make the official announcement Tuesday at 2 p.m. at City Hall.
+Mayor Michelle Wu joined National Women's Soccer League (NWSL) Commissioner Jessica Berman and Boston Unity Soccer Partners to make the official announcement Tuesday at City Hall.

 Boston will be the league's 15th team.
 It doesn't have a name yet, but the expansion franchise will begin play in 2026.